 For annual redeterminations, the service coordinator provides the member with a copy of Form 1581 and clearly documents in the case record that Form 1581 was shared with the member.

 When members request information about the CDS option at other times, the service coordinator must provide CDS information to the member within five business days after receipt of the request.
-The service coordinator may provide the information by making a home visit or contacting the individual by telephone.
-If a home visit is not made, the service coordinator obtains the member's signature by mailing Form 1581 to the member with a postage-paid, return envelope.
+The service coordinator may provide the information by making a home visit or contacting the member by telephone.
+If a home visit is not made, the service coordinator obtains the member's signature by mailing Form 1581 to the member with a postage-paid and return envelope.
 The service coordinator signs and dates Form 1581 indicating the information was presented.
 A copy of Form 1581 is placed in the member's case record to document Form 1581 was shared.

-The service coordinator must discuss the CDS option, as well as differences in service delivery and payment options, and allow the individual the opportunity to choose between delivery of services through the agency option or the CDS option.
+The service coordinator must discuss the CDS option, as well as differences in service delivery and payment options, and allow the member the opportunity to choose between delivery of services through the agency option or the CDS option.

 If the member is interested in participating in the CDS option once the information on Form 1581 is shared, the service coordinator reviews Form 1582, Consumer Directed Services Responsibilities.
 The service coordinator:

-reviews with the member or legally authorized representative (LAR) the responsibilities, risks and advantages of the CDS option;
+reviews with the member or legally authorized representative (LAR) the responsibilities, risks, and advantages of the CDS option;

-assists the member as needed in completing the individual self-assessment on Page 4 of Form 1582;
+assists the member as needed in completing the member self-assessment on Page 4 of Form 1582;

-records the member's or LAR's choice if he/she is willing and able to participate in the CDS option to designate a representative (DR), or records choice not to participate in the CDS option;
+records the member's or LAR's choice if he or she is willing and able to participate in the CDS option to designate a representative (DR), or records choice not to participate in the CDS option;

-assists the member or LAR in selecting and designating the DR, or his/her choice not to participate;
+assists the member or LAR in selecting and designating the DR, or his or her choice not to participate;

 obtains the DR's dated signature if the member or LAR chooses to designate a DR;